-I share my life with my little dog Elfie, but having lost my beloved son Toby and my father in the space of 5 months in 2011, I am finding my ‘new normal’.
+I share my life with my little dogs Phoebe and Bessie, but having lost my beloved son Toby and my father in the space of 5 months in 2011, I am finding my ‘new normal’.
 I am searching for meaning and purpose amongst the loss and tragedy of my life.

 My purpose now is to help others affected by the tragedy of losing a child to suicide, one of the worst type of losses anyone can experience.
 I write this blog and run an online support group for parents who have lost a child to suicide.

-In 2014 I started a full time degree course at Falmouth University, studying Journalism, so am starting the next chapter of my life, proving that you can go on following your worst nightmare and it’s never too late to follow your dream.
+In 2017 I graduated from Falmouth University, with a first class desgree in Journalism, and am now starting the next chapter of my life, proving that you can go on following your worst nightmare and it’s never too late to follow your dream.
 I know that is what Toby would have wanted.